A pipeline for searching and fitting instrumental glitches in LISA data: Testing the reversible jump with simulated data

 \subsection{Data generation}

 We generate 30 days of LISA data where seven glitches are injected according to the amplitudes and damping times extracted from the LPF catalogue \cite{PhysRevD.106.062001}, and are randomly distributed over these 30 days.
-In LPF the glitches were observed to have a Poisson distribution with about one glitch per test mass per day.
+In LPF, the glitches were observed to have a Poisson distribution with about one glitch per test mass per day.
 We use a slightly lower rate here to simplify the computational burden as we do not believe this will affect our results qualitatively.
-Moreover, we allow also for glitches injected very close in time to show the ability of the methodology to distinguish between such glitches.
-Table \ref{tab:glitches} reports the parameters of the injected glitches as well as the corresponding number indicating the position of the glitch in the LPF catalogue (the run index is in accordance with LPF numbering). \\We model the injected glitches using the single exponential model reported in section~\ref{models} Eq. \ref{Eq:glitch_dv}, but we use shapelets with $n_0=1$ to fit for them.
+Moreover, we also allow for glitches injected very close in time to show the ability of the methodology to distinguish between such glitches. \\ Table \ref{tab:glitches} reports the parameters of the injected glitches as well as the corresponding number indicating the position of the glitch in the LPF catalogue (the run index is in accordance with LPF numbering). \\

+We model the injected glitches using the single exponential model reported in section~\ref{models} Eq. \ref{Eq:glitch_dv}, but we use shapelets with $n_0=1$ to fit for them.

 We simulate LISA noise directly in the frequency domain following \cite{PhysRevD.109.042001}.
 Assuming that the real-time series $n(t)$ follows a stationary, zero-mean, Gaussian and ergodic random process, the Fourier transform of the noise, $\tilde n(f)$ is normally distributed with zero-mean and variance given by the one-sided power spectral density: